Lutheran Diocese of Masuria

 The Diocese of Masuria is one of the six dioceses constituting the Evangelical Church of the Augsburg Confession in Poland.
-The diocesan headquarters are located in Olsztyn.
+The diocesan headquarters are located in Kętrzyn.

 Location

 The Diocese of Masuria is located in northeastern Poland.
 Its territory extends in the north to the border with Kaliningrad and in the east to the border with Belarus.
-It includes Warmia-Masuria and Podlaskie.
+It includes Warmian-Masurian and Podlachian Voivodeships.